 Non-hormonal vaginal moisturizers and lubricants

-In addition to vaginal estrogen, there is a range of vaginal moisturizers and lubricants that don’t contain estrogen but can keep your vagina lubricated.
+In addition to vaginal estrogen, there is a range of vaginal moisturizers and lubricants that don’t contain estrogen but can keep your vagina hydrated.

-Moisturizers are used to relieve daily discomfort, while lubricants are used during intercourse to ease penetration and make sex more pleasurable (that’s true even if you don’t experience vaginal dryness, BTW!)
+Moisturizers, like hyaluronic acid, are used to relieve daily discomfort, while vaginal lubricants are used during intercourse to reduce friction and ease penetration and make sex more pleasurable (that’s true even if you don’t experience vaginal dryness, BTW!)

-Moisturizers and lubricants are a great alternative if you can’t (or don’t want to) take HRT.
-Just make sure you’re opting for a moisturizer or lubricant that has a pH similar to the vagina (between 3.8-4.5) and doesn’t contain ingredients that can disrupt the vaginal microbiome.
+Vaginal lubricants and moisturizers are a great alternative if you can’t (or don’t want to) take hormone therapies.
+Just make sure you’re opting for a moisturizer or lubricant that has a pH similar to the vaginal pH (between 3.8-4.5) and doesn’t contain ingredients that can disrupt the vaginal microbiome.

 Ospemifene